The Mad Adventures of Rabbi Jacob

-The Mad Adventures of Rabbi Jacob (Les Aventures de Rabbi Jacob, /fr/) is a 1973 French-Italian comedy film directed by Gérard Oury, starring Louis de Funès and Claude Giraud.
-It follows a bigoted businessman and a kidnapped revolutionist who disguise themselves as rabbis to escape from assassins.
+The Mad Adventures of Rabbi Jacob (Les Aventures de Rabbi Jacob, /fr/) is a 1973 comedy film co-written and directed by Gérard Oury, starring Louis de Funès and Claude Giraud.
+A France-Italy co-production, the film follows a bigoted businessman and a kidnapped revolutionist who disguise themselves as rabbis to escape from assassins.
 One of de Funès' most popular and iconic movies, it has become a cult classic.

 Plot

 Rabbi Jacob (Marcel Dalio) is one of the most beloved rabbis of New York.
 One day, the French side of his family, the Schmolls, invite him to celebrate the bar mitzvah of young David, and he boards a plane for his native France after more than 30 years of American life.
 His young friend Rabbi Samuel accompanies him.

 In Normandy (northern France), the rich businessman Victor Pivert (Louis de Funès) is also on his way to a wedding; his daughter (Miou-Miou) will be married the next day.
 Pivert is a dreadful man: bad-tempered, rude and bigoted, with a well-honed racism against Blacks, Jews, and pretty much all foreigners.
 He and his driver, Salomon (Henri Guybet), have a car accident in which Pivert's car (carrying a speed boat) flips upside-down into a lake.

 While Salomon is pulling the speed boat (now carrying the car) to the river bank, Pivert is using the car's telephone to call his factory for help, only to learn that his employees had begun a strike.
 As the hour turns late and the evening falls, Pivert orders Salomon to turn the car's light on.
 Salomon, who is Jewish, refuses to turn the lights on because the Sabbath has just begun.
 Pivert and Salomon begin to argue, both refusing to back down, and eventually Pivert fires Salomon, at the heat of the moment, much to Salomon's content, having been fed-up with his boss's attitude.

 Arab revolutionist leader Mohamed Larbi Slimane (Claude Giraud) is kidnapped by killers who are working for his country's government.
 The team, led by Colonel Farès, takes him by night to an empty bubble gum factory... the same place where Victor Pivert goes to find assistance.
 Pivert involuntarily helps Slimane to flee, leaving two killers' corpses behind them.
 The police, alerted by Salomon, find the bodies and accuse Pivert of the crime.